-The BVA-100 is an FDA-approved diagnostic instrument with an approved indication to
+The BVA-100 is an FDA cleared diagnostic instrument with an approved indication to

 - measure a patient’s blood volume